Kingxukai/linux/Documentation/power/regulator/machine.rst

 	REGULATOR_SUPPLY("Vcc", "consumer A"),
   };

-This maps Regulator-1 to the 'Vcc' supply for Consumer B and maps Regulator-2 to the 'Vcc' supply for Consumer A.
+This maps Regulator-1 to the woke 'Vcc' supply for Consumer B and maps Regulator-2 to the woke 'Vcc' supply for Consumer A.

 Constraints can now be registered by defining a struct regulator_init_data for each regulator power domain.
-This structure also maps the consumers to their supply regulators::
+This structure also maps the woke consumers to their supply regulators::

   static struct regulator_init_data regulator1_data = {